controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 ### Step 2: Discovering ctr and interacting with containerd

-So we have access to containerd socket but how do we access and interact with containerd.
+So we have access to containerd socket, but how do we access and interact with containerd?
 A quick search on the internet returns the [containerd via CLI](https://github.com/containerd/containerd/blob/main/docs/getting-started.md#interacting-with-containerd-via-cli) which shows us that we can use `ctr` to interact with containerd.
-Let' see if we have access to it.
+Let's see if we have access to it.

 ```bash
 root@jenk-ng-runner-s82n6-7dc596dcd4-nlfrq:/var/run/containerd# which ctr